hello-michelle-star/hello-michelle-star.github.io/_posts/2025-10-11-hackathon.md

 <img src="/assets/img/hackathon/IMG_4380.JPG" alt="Judges session">

 - AccessiRide works as an app, website, or (for people without a smart phone) phone line.
-- Tell the AI agent where you need to go and it automatically returns transportation option and reaches out to wheelchair accessible transit providers via phone or email, asks standardized questions, and returns fairs, times, and offers the option to book.
+- Tell the AI agent where you need to go and it automatically returns transportation option and reaches out to wheelchair accessible transit providers via phone or email, asks standardized questions, and returns fares, times, and offers the option to book.
 - The app is accessibility friendly with screenreaders and meets WCAG and ADA standards.
-It seemlessly provides all options into one view so riders can compare quickly.
+It seamlessly provides all options into one view so riders can compare quickly.

 ---
 ## Watch the Demo Video